simonmichael/hledger/hledger/hledger.m4.md

 ### Account display order

-Account directives have another useful function: they cause hledger to display accounts in a particular order, not just alphabetically.
+Account directives also cause hledger to display accounts in a particular order, not just alphabetically.
 Eg, here is a conventional ordering for the top-level accounts:

 ```journal